steffy-lo/Mississauga-Code-Club/deliverable-2/README.md

 -   Add courses, in a similar fashion to adding accounts
     - As with the accounts feature, this provides a much easier route to adding and organizing courses than spreadsheets.
+-   Log in Teaching and Volunteer Hours
+    - Administrators can now easily enter and update hours for their volunteers.
+This is a great improvement from the spreadsheet bookkeeping they were reliant upon before.

 #### Students